 There are heirlooms and some photos, but verified ties to specific German people and cities are hazy.
 Clearly this explains my envious fascination with those who know.

-My friend Chris recognized the tent of her people right away, “the Loud MacLeods” as she calls them.
+One friend recognized the tent of her people right away, “the Loud MacLeods” as she calls them.